NIH Public Access Policy

 NIH Non-Compliance Enforcement Action

-"A grantee’s failure to comply with the terms and conditions of award may cause NIH to take one or more enforcement actions, depending on the severity and duration of the non-compliance.
+"A grantee’s failure to comply with the terms and conditions of award, including confirmed instances of research misconduct, may cause NIH to take one or more actions, depending on the severity and duration of the non-compliance.
 NIH will undertake any such action in accordance with applicable statutes, regulations, and policies.
-NIH generally will afford the grantee an opportunity to correct the deficiencies before taking enforcement action unless public health or welfare concerns require immediate action.
-However, even if a grantee is taking corrective action, NIH may take proactive action to protect the Federal government’s interests, including placing special conditions on awards or precluding the grantee from obtaining future awards for a specified period, or may take action designed to prevent future non-compliance, such as closer monitoring.
-See Enforcement Actions in the NIH Grants Policy Statement (11/03): http://grants.nih.gov/grants/policy/nihgps_2003/NIHGPS_Part8.htm#_Toc54600145"
+NIH generally will afford the grantee an opportunity to correct the deficiencies before taking action unless public health or welfare concerns require immediate action.
+However, even if a grantee is taking corrective action, NIH may take proactive actions to protect the Federal government’s interests, including placing special conditions on awards or precluding the grantee from obtaining future awards for a specified period, or may take action designed to prevent future non-compliance, such as closer monitoring.
+See Enforcement Actions in the NIH Grants Policy Statement (10/11): http://grants.nih.gov/grants/policy/nihgps_2011/nihgps_ch8.htm#_Toc271264977"

 Process Change: "With this Notice, NIH informs grantees that in Spring, 2013, at the earliest, NIH will delay processing of non-competing continuation grant awards if publications arising from that award are not in compliance with the NIH public access policy.
 The award will not be processed until recipients have demonstrated compliance."